huma-engineering/huma-docs/data-collection/admin-portal/managing-deployments/configuring-the-user-profile/user-profile-details.md

 ![image](./assets/UserProfile06.png)

 ### Mandatory onboarding fields
 This section lets you define which of the above fields you want to be mandatory.
 This means users will not be able to skip them.
-Review the modules you have added and ensure any of the data that is needed for these modules is made mandatory e.g. height and weight for BMI, biological sex for CVD score, gender and height for Peak flow, etc. As default, it is recommended that DoB and biological sex are mandatory in all cases.
+Review the modules you have added and ensure any of the data that is needed for these modules is made mandatory e.g. height and weight for BMI, biological sex for CVD score, gender and height for Peak flow, etc.

+As a default, it is recommended that DoB and biological sex are mandatory in all cases.

 ![image](./assets/UserProfile07.png)